tg21/python-on-pails/README.md

 - Python-On-Pails(PyOP) is just a simple "kind of a framework" programmed in python.
 It is cool and it also  eliminates the need to install apache2, xampp ,wamp or lamp on systems that already have python(Python3 to be precise) installed.
 - PyOP can use python3 as the main server side language, so you won't have to rely on PHP.(Not that I think anything is wrong with you using PHP but other programmers might make jokes on you.
 - PyOP can serve almost all(more than 500) mimeTypes as it should, and on plus point It can run PHP too if you want(not encouraged).

+# Why Make it?
+Currently most developer use flask or django as frameworks for web-development with python.\
+But I found that Django has a steep learning curve, You can't just use it to build web-applications after learning python, you have to watch and read tutorials on Django too.\
+same case exists with flask too.
+So, I wanted to make a framework anybody who has working knowledge of python could use to create Web-Apps.

 # New Features!